Nethereum/Nethereum.Docs/docs/event-log-processing.md

 In some cases you may want to catch all matching events to do something common to all of them.
 This might be for logging different event types or maybe you require an interception point for debug purposes.
 The "CatchAll" method creates a log processor which matches any event log (post filter).

-With "CatchAll" you're not dealing with Typed event DTO's, you are dealing with an array of FilterLog objects.
+With "CatchAll" you're not dealing with Typed event DTOs, you are dealing with an array of FilterLog objects.
 A FilterLog is a Nethereum class used to contain the generic event log information.
 This means the event parameters aren't decoded.
 However you do get direct access to the block number, transaction hash, log index and encoded topics etc.  This may be sufficient for some needs.
 You may wish to store the FilterLog somewhere and decode it at a later date (which is straightforward).
 Alternatively you might just want to store minimal info like the transaction hash and log index.

 **For a specific contract address**
 ``` csharp